Roblox/creator-docs/content/en-us/luau/type-checking.md

 ## Defining an Inferred Type

-Use the `typeof` function in a type definition for inferred types:
+You can use the `typeof` function in a type definition for inferred types:

 ```lua
 type Car = typeof {